BKell-Dog/knowledge/source/content/Math/Calculus/The Taylor Series.md

 ![[TaylorSeries2.png]]

 Now we see an interesting property emerge! $y=x$ remains dominant while $x<2$, but once $x$ becomes greater than 2 it is actually $y=x^2$ that becomes the dominant function, and it remains dominant until $x=3$, after which it is overtaken by $y=x^3$.
 Then $y=x^3$ is dominant before being overtaken by $y=x^4$, and so on.
-Thus it is revealed that the dominance of $y=x$ is restricted to a finite window, $[-2, 2]$; and likewise there is a window in which $y=x^2$ is dominant above all other functions, including those of higher order than itself, that being $[2, 3]$ as well as $[-3, -2]$ .
+Thus it is revealed that the dominance of $y=x$ is restricted to a finite window, $[-2, 2]$; and likewise there is an interval on which $y=x^2$ is dominant above all other functions, including those of higher order than itself, that being $[2, 3]$ as well as $[-3, -2]$ .
 An infinite comparison of powers of $x$ would reveal that each power has a specific window in which it takes precedence before being overpowered by the next in line.
 It is also revealed that these windows are dependent on distance from the "centerpoint" being considered ($x=0$ in this example).

-Therefore regarding the task of representing any arbitrary function, an infinite series of polynomials is apparently a highly qualified candidate (polynomials might be uniquely suited for this challenge), but only if they are modified by an infinite series of coefficients which "press down" on the higher-order functions before they can "take off" and overtake the lower order functions.
+Therefore to fulfill the task of representing any arbitrary function, an infinite series of polynomials is apparently a highly qualified candidate (polynomials are perhaps uniquely suited for this challenge), but only if they are modified by an infinite series of coefficients which "press down" on the higher-order functions before they can "take off" and overtake the lower order functions.
 Without these coefficients, a normal comparison of $y=x$ through $y=x^5$ would show that for $x>1$ it is $x^5$ that is dominant at all points, thus ruining this elegant emergent quality.
-It is also appropriate that the higher-order powers of $x^n$ are "clamped down" in proportion to the power to which $x$ is raised, beautifully encapsulated in the coefficient's divisor being $n!$.
+It is also appropriate that the higher-order powers of $x^n$ are "clamped down" in proportion to the power to which $x$ is raised, beautifully encapsulated in the Taylor coefficient's divisor being $n!$.

 We see these windows clearly in a graphic like this, below.
 For each higher power of $x$ that is added to the sum, the resulting function approximates the desired function better *only at a certain distance from the centerpoint!* It is visually evident that using this method, we are able to "steer" the function upwards or downwards as we move away from the centerpoint with almost total control, and without affecting the parts of the resulting function that we've "moved past".